 Just a few miles southeast of St. John’s is Cape Spear, the most easterly point of North America.
 Your kids can say, “next stop, Ireland!” as they pose next to the sign, or peer over the rocky cliffs.
 Cape Spear provides many possible outdoor adventures, including hiking trails that lead past WWII bunkers, along narrow paths atop cliffs (don’t worry, you’re further from the edge than you think), and through flowers and bracken.

 You can also head to not one, but two lighthouses there.
 You can enter the smaller, square-shaped lighthouse and see how lighthouse keepers and their families lived.
 It’s also a place to run and play, to listen to the waves crash against the rocky shore, and to enjoy a picnic lunch outside, weather permitting.

 4: Eat a Chocolate Meal While Experiencing History on Signal Hill

 The visitor centre out at Signal Hill has a pretty special café – the Newfoundland Chocolate Company Café!
 Here, you can have sandwiches with chocolate in them, mole tacos, gelato, chocolate fondue, and chocolates – along with hot chocolate.

-1 Great Place to Eat in St. John’s: Ches’s
+1 Great Place to Eat in St. John’s: Ches’s Fish and Chips

 There are other items on the menu, but why bother when they serve the best?
 Once you finish, you can ask for a certificate stating you’ve tasted the finest fish & chips to be found in all of Newfoundland and Labrador.
 For more about Ches’s and other restaurant recommendations, see my “Top 10 Family-Friendly Restaurants in St. John’s, Newfoundland.